UnrealMultiple/TShockPlugin/ItemPreserver/README.en.md

-# ItempReserver items are not consumed
+# ItemPreserver items are not consumed.

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Liver Emperor Xien, Shao Si Ming
+- Author: Gan Di Xi En, Shao Si Ming
 - - 出处: [github](https://github.com/THEXN/ItemPreserver)
-- You can add custom items to the configuration file so that the item is not consumed
+- You can add a custom item to the configuration file, so that the item will not be consumed.
-- The items used through shortcut keys may be consumed, such as fast drinking medicine
+- Items used by shortcut keys may be consumed, such as drinking medicine quickly.

 ## Update log